-You can now perform the operations described in steps 1 through 7 starting on page 2-45.
+You can now recall presets.
+Refer to step 1 on page 2-53.

-To automate control of the 5500i externally, establish a Telnet/SSH connection and issue commands and parameters, either by typing them directly into a Telnet/SSH client or by placing them within batch files.
+To automate control of the 8600 externally, establish a Telnet/SSH connection and issue commands and parameters, either by typing them directly into a Telnet/SSH client or by placing them within batch files.
 Then process them with a scriptable Telnet/SSH client that supports this operation, such as PuTTY, along with its companion command-line interpreter, Plink.
 You can also use netcat.exe.
 Below, we provide instructions for both PuTTY/Plink and Netcat.